This center primarily treats substance use disorders, helping you stabilize, create relapse-prevention plans, and connect to compassionate support.

 Bear River Health (BRH) treats substance use disorders through gender-specific residential programs in northwest Lower Michigan.
 Their Gaylord campus offers a focused four-week residential program for women struggling with alcohol or drug addiction, including opioids.
-BRH also provides outpatient and outreach services for both men and women, including Medication-Assisted Treatment (MAT) to support long-term recovery.
+BRH also provides outpatient and outreach services for both men and women, including medication-assisted treatment (MAT) to support long-term recovery.

 In the residential programs, BRH uses the evidence-based Living in Balance curriculum, which includes daily group sessions and relapse prevention classes.
 Clients receive individual therapy, work through trauma and life skills, and develop personalized recovery plans.
-The holistic approach supports healing in all areas like mental, physical, emotional, and spiritual through a blend of clinical care, peer support, and wellness-focused activities.
+Their approach supports healing in all areas like mental, physical, emotional, and spiritual through a blend of clinical care, peer support, and wellness-focused activities.

 Insurance Accepted